The Schur Cone and the Cone of Log Concavity: The cone of log-concavity

-In this paper we conjecture a simple characterization of the extreme elements of $\wsp_N^2$.
+In fact, the extreme set of $\mathcal C_6^2$ is just these $13$ elements: \begingroup \endgroup In this paper we conjecture a simple characterization of the extreme elements of $\wsp_N^2$.
 We give a proof of this conjecture in one direction and we prove an important special case in the other direction.